-By contrast, in Jedi Academy, when the player character is taken prisoner at the start of a level, (s)he surrenders when surrounded by several Elite Mooks pointing weapons at him/her that are not blockable with a lightsaber and are fast firing; in other words, the situation is actually life-threatening even in game terms.
-(If Jaden had third-tier core Force powers at that point, (s)he could still kill them with ease with the right moves — but (s)he doesn't.)
+By contrast, in Jedi Academy: When the player character is taken prisoner at the start of a level, (s)he surrenders when surrounded by several Elite Mooks pointing weapons at him/her (and most of them are not even pointing at each other through her/him, so no Deadly Dodging) that are not blockable with a lightsaber and are fast firing, with a couple more mooks and the boss standing above on an unreachable height with similar weapons; in other words, the situation is actually life-threatening even in game terms.
+(If Jaden had third-tier core Force powers at that point, (s)he could still kill the ones on the ground with ease with the right moves — but (s)he doesn't.)

 Terminator: Future Shock ended with a cutscene in the Skynet Core.
 Three Terminators enter the only door out.
 With nowhere else to go, you hang off the walkway and just as they take aim at you, time changes and you're saved.
 But by that stage of the game, you're so well-armed that three Terminators aren't that much of a problem.